Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 natural life spans. **"NOW!!"**

 Tybal came slithering down at what was obviously an attempt at a controlled descent.
-Toran...plummeted...having let go and fallen, landing with all of the elegance of a Hefty sack filled with gravy.
+Toran... plummeted... having let go and fallen, landing with all of the elegance of a Hefty sack filled with gravy.
 Thurrsto loomed over the two, baring his teeth down at them.

-"With a performance that poor, the only hope for you two is to find something...simpler...for you to handle.
+"With a performance that poor, the only hope for you two is to find something... simpler... for you to handle.
 I would think after a week and six tries *today*, you would have at least attempted to find a way to better performance.
 Sadly, I've never found a punishment that makes cubs *think* effectively.
 I think tomorrow I'll try something else.
 Something new.
-Something...what was it your Mother said?
+Something... what was it your Mother said?
 'Sufficiently public'?"
 He sniffed.
 "Come.
 I don't recommend you stay up at all tonight.
 It'll make tomorrow worse."

 "Here.
 Sleep.
 Morning comes early."
 The teens fell onto their assigned nest-bed